Guide to The Lord of the Rings in Wellington

 the Wellington filming locations for The Lord of the Rings.

 In the city often described as “Wellywood”, Wellington is not only the political capital of New Zealand but the movie-making capital.
 So it comes to no surprise that Wellington was a central hub for the making of The Lord of the Rings.
-Although The Lord of the Rings and were filmed all over New Zealand, you’ll find many locations right here in the centre of New Zealand.
+Although The Lord of the Rings and were filmed all over New Zealand, you’ll find many locations right here at these Lord of the Rings in Wellington locations.
 Just follow this guide to find them all!

 From the outskirts of The Shire to the final battle fields of Minas Tirith, you can find Lord of the Rings locations spanning across every movie of the trilogy here in Wellington.
 Some locations you can find by walking from the city centre, taking the bus, hopping on a train, or going with a knowledgeable tour guide.
 Alternatively, you’ll be able to get to the locations by car.